Hiroo, Shibuya

 Hiroo (広尾) is a district of Shibuya, Tokyo, Japan.
 Abutting Ebisu, Minami-Azabu, Nishi-Azabu and Minami-Aoyama, Hiroo is an upmarket residential and shopping neighborhood in central Tokyo.

 As of October, 2020, the population of this district is 15,263.
 The postal code for Hiroo is 150-0012.

 According to the Ministry of Land, Infrastructure and Transport, as of 2020, the residential land prices on Hiroo 2-chōme and 3-chōme are as high as ¥1,350,000/m2 and ¥1,260,000/m2, respectively.

 Located on Minami-Azabu, the Hiroo Station of Tokyo Metro Hibiya Line is the nearest subway station to Hiroo.

 Geography

 Hiroo is located in the southeast area of the district of Shibuya, Tokyo, Japan.
 The boundaries of Hiroo are Nishi-Azabu, Minato and Minami-Aoyama, Minato to the north and follows the Shibuya River along the south.
-Minami-Azabu, Minato is located to the east and Higashi, Shibuya is located to the west.
+Minami-Azabu, Minato is located to the east and Higashi, Shibuya is located to the west and Ebisu to the south.